Counselor-In-Training at Camp Granite Lake

 Ready for the next step?
-Camp Granite Lake offers a new Counselor-In-Training Program for teens finishing 10th grade.
-First year participants will will have the opportunity to experience camp in a whole new way.
-They will learn about being a staff member from counselors on topics including: staff training, cabin life, leading activities, and program planning.
-Through shadowing, mentorship, and direct experiences, CITs will gain the skills and knowledge to assist counselors in the cabin and in some of their favorite activities at camp.
+Camp Granite Lake offers a Counselor-In-Training Program for teens finishing 10th and 11th grade.
+Gain skills, leadership, and knowledge in areas such as: living in-cabin with campers, program planning, homesickness, leading activities, and techniques for working with children.
+Through shadowing, mentorship, and direct experiences, CITs will be able to assist counselors in the cabin and in some of their favorite activities at camp.

 What Do They Do?

-In addition to activities, CITs will gain experience by helping with the camp’s facility, kitchen, and hospitality areas.
-CITs will meet regularly with a director to talk about leadership in camp and beyond, as well as discuss situations and challenges that come up during their session as CIT.
+CITs additionally gain experience by helping with CGL’s facility, kitchen, and hospitality areas.
+They meet regularly with a director to talk about leadership in camp and beyond, as well as receive support for situations and challenges that come up during their session.

 How Much Does it Cost?

-The CIT Program is $2,075 for the two-week session (Camper tuition is $2,375).
-There are no additional fees on top of this, and CITs, just like campers, get their own Camp Granite Lake water bottle and t-shirt!
+The CIT Program is $3,500 for the three-week session (Camper tuition is $4,275).
+There are no additional fees on top of this, and CITs, just like campers, get their own Camp Granite Lake water bottle and t-shirt!.

 CIT space is limited due to the cabin arrangements and for the benefit of participants in the program.
 We are asking for flexibility on session placement, meaning that CIT applicants should be able to attend either session.
 Of course, we will take your preference into account!